bitshares/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 We will talk about each operation to understand the BitShares Core Overview operations.

+***

 ## Nodes
 First, we need to connect to the network to interact to the BitShares Blockchain.
 The Nodes have the role.
 The nodes in the network both verify all transactions and blocks against the current state of the overall network (i.e., broadcast messages across a network).

 #### [Types of nodes](/core/nodes_full_witness/full_nodes.md#full-nodes-witness-nodes)

-First, you might've noticed, we use `witness node` and 'full node' terms almost exchangeable.
+First, you might've noticed, we use `witness node` and `full node` terms almost exchangeable.
 But there are some differences.
 We distinguish the Nodes between full nodes (a.k.a. **non-block producing** witness nodes) and **block producing** witness nodes.

-Both are implemented by the same executable but the additional parameters can define each node operation difference.
+Both are implemented by the same executable, but the additional parameters can define each node operation differences.
 For example, a (block producing) witness node has been provided an authorized block-signing private key, on the other hand, a (non-block producing) full node is not.
 But both "interact" with the decentralized network (blockchain).
 They should maintain their own full nodes secure and reliable.

 ## Witness Node